 That said, finding the one for your router can be tough.
 The download lists are based on “architecture” meaning the chipset your router uses.
 So first you have to figure out whether you have an Atheros AR71xx, Broadcom, Atheros 231X/5312, or Alix/X86 chipset in your router.
 Then you have to figure out which version of the chipset, then you can try to find your router on the list of routers.
 You of course already have all that information at hand, right?

 If you’re going to use an existing router, I’ll just say that you’ll have to do some research.
 I was buying a new router.
 I ended up with the Netgear WNDR3800 and I’m really happy with it.
 I’ve recommended it to two other friends with a total of five vacation rentals and they’ve all gotten one.
 We have two up and running and I just got the third one delivered yesterday and I’ll set that up today or tomorrow.

 I started looking for a router with a few criteria in mind

 - Reasonably modern.
-Many of the officially supported routers are ancient and missing many features we now expect from routers.
-I don’t want a 10-year-old design.
+Many of the officially supported routers are old and missing many features we now expect from routers.
 The Netgear WNDR3800 is very modern.
 It’s an N600 (300Mbps on both channels) and has everything else I would want. very nice.

 - Pre-built image available.
 I don’t want to build from source or any of that.
 There was an image for the WNDR3800.
 More importantly, the predecessor, the WNDR3700 uses two different chipsets, only one of which is supported by Gargoyle, whereas the WNDR3800 comes in only one version and it is supported out of the box.